 “JUPITER-X combines classic Roland design and premium build quality with a powerful new synth engine.
 It faithfully recreates sought-after instruments from our long history of genre-defining sounds.
 And with multiple layers, loads of polyphony, and deep hands-on control, you can craft huge, spacious sounds that have as much sparkle as they have warmth and punch.” (www.roland.com)

-Those of you on the look out for affordable vintage Roland sounds, reminiscent of the Jupiter-8, should keep a lookout for a Roland Juno-60.
+Those of you on the look out for the real vintage Roland sound, reminiscent of the Jupiter-8, should keep a lookout for a Roland Juno-60.
 Thanks to its integrated stereo-chorus and sub-oscillator, the Juno sounds full and warm, similar to the Jupiter-8.
 In terms of arpeggio- and sequencer-pattern-sounds, standard lead-lines, warm organ-sounds and soft strings, the Juno-60 delivers just about everything we associate with that classical Vintage Roland Sound.
+Highly recommendable.

 Nevertheless, the Jupiter-8 – the grand master of synth-pop – is still one of the brightest stars in synthesizer heaven.
 Several aspects characterize it as a flagship synth: The extremely high craftsmanship (resulting in top reliability), its well-balanced and timeless design, its powerful (if somewhat steril) analog sound.